ShermanTreeDev/Snort---Live-Attack-Simulation/README.md

 This project strengthens expertise in network security, intrusion detection, and proactive threat prevention, making it a valuable addition to a cybersecurity portfolio.

-See the PDF attachment below for documentation:
+See the PDF attachment for documentation :nerd_face: